 We’ll explore the books that make up the Old Testament, considering the way in which this first major division of scripture is organized.

 Brief History of Canonization and Translation

 As we prepare to look closer at the books of the Old Testament, let’s briefly consider how the list of 39 books as we know it came to be.
 Some mistakenly believe that the Hebrew Bible--that is, the Tanakh--is identical to what the Christians know as the Old Testament.
 But this is not the case.
-The Hebrew Bible varies in the way it categorizes and divides books.
+The Hebrew Bible varies in the way it categorizes and divides Testament books.

 The Tradition Surrounding the Hebrew Scriptures

 From Hebrew Bible to Christian Bible

 In the early days of the Christian church, the Septuagint was used as the primary basis for the Old Testament.
-All major Christian traditions recognize the key texts (the ones found in the Hebrew Bible) as canon.
+All major Christian traditions recognize the key texts (the ones found in the Hebrew Bible) as Christian canon.
 However, there is less uniform consensus with regards to the later additional books (Judith, 1 & 2 Maccabees, etc.).

 The additional books are believed to have been written primarily in the intertestamental period, that is, the period between the events of the Old and New Testament.
 There are also additional sections of some books of the Tanakh that appear to have been added in later.
 The books of Daniel and Esther, for example, both have added sections.
 The Eastern Orthodox and Catholic Bible include many of these books and additions in their Biblical canons.
-In Protestant traditions, these are considered deuterocanonical books or Biblical Apocrypha, which means that while these texts can offer insight into the life and times in which they were written, they are not considered an authoritative part of Protestant Bibles.
+In Protestant traditions, these are considered deuterocanonical books or Biblical Apocrypha, which means that while these texts can offer insight into the life and times in which they were written, they are not considered an authoritative part of Protestant Bible.